akaabdullahmateen/LEARNING-networking/internet.md

 ## Network protocols

 A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.
 A communication protocol is a system of rules that allows two or more entities in a communication system to transmit information via any kind of variation of a physical quantity.
 The protocol defines the rules, syntax, semantics, and synchronization of communication and possible error recovery methods.
 Protocols may be implemented by hardware, software, or a combination of both.
 Multiple protocols often describe different aspects of a single communication.
 A group of protocols designed to work together is called a protocol suite; when implemented in software, they are a protocol stack.

+Operating systems usually contains a set of cooperating processes that manipulate shared data to communicate with each other.
+This communication is governed by well-understood protocols, which can be embedded in the process code itself.
+In contrast, because there is no shared memory, communication systems have to communicate with each other using a shared transmission medium.
+Transmission is not necessarily reliable, and individual systems may use different hardware or operating systems.

+To implement a networking protocol, the protocol software modules are interfaced with a framework implemented on the machine's operating system.
+This framework implements the networking functionality of the operating system.
+When protocol algorithms are expressed in a portable programming language and the protocol software may be made operating system independent.
+The best known frameworks are the TCP/IP model and the OSI model.

+At the time the internet was developed, abstraction layering had proven to be a successful design approach for both compilers and operating system design and, given the similarities between programming languages and communication protocols, the originally monolothic networking prorgrams were decomposed into cooperating protocols.
+This gave rise to the concept of layered protocols which nowadays forms the basis of protocol design.

+Systems typically do not use a single protocol to handle a transmission.
+Instead they use a set of cooperating protocols, sometimes called a protocol suite.
+Some of the best known protocol suites are TCP/IP, IPX/SPX, AX.25, and AppleTalk.

+The protocols can be arranged based on functionality in groups, for instance, there is a group of transport protocols.
+The functionalities are mapped onto the layers, each layer solving a distinct class of problems relating to, for instance: application-, transport-, internet-, and network interface-functions.
+To transmit a message, a protocol has to be selected from each layer.
+The selection of the next protocol is accomplished by extending the message with a protocol selector for each layer.

+## Types of protocols

+There are two types of communication protocols, based on their representation of the content being carried: text-based and binary.

+### Text-based protocol

+A text-based protocol or plain text protocol represents its content in human-readable format, often in plain text.
+The immediate human readability stands in contrast to binary protocols which have inherent benefits for use in a computer environment (such as ease of mechanical parsing and improved bandwidth utilization).

+Network applications have various methods of encapsulating data.
+One method very common with internet protocols is a text oriented representation that transmits requests and responses as lines of ASCII text, terminated by a newline character (and usually a carriage return character).
+Examples of protocols that use plain, human-readbale text for its commands are File Transfer Protocol (FTP), Simple Mail Transfer Protocol (SMTP), and the finger protocol.